 Is your sink or bath tub draining slowly?
-Do you hate using nasty, harsh chemicals to clean out your drains?
+Do you hate using nasty, harsh chemicals to unclog drains?

 Chemicals that are strong enough to clear a small clog in your drain are more than capable of damaging your skin and eyes, not to mention the environment.